 Avocado and banana cream

-This banana and avocado cream is smooth, and will fight the hardness and dryness in your skin that’s causing your heels to crack.
+This banana and avocado cream will smooth and hydrate your skin, as well as fight the hardness and dryness that’s causing your heels to crack.

 - 1 ripe avocado